tigerbitten/RISC-V-CPU/README.md

 ## Status

 Single-cycle implementation complete and verified in simulation.
 Successfully synthesized to a Boolean board FPGA with working board peripherals.
-Pipelined implementation complete and verified in simulation against the full test suite.
-Currently implementing gshare dynamic branch prediction.
+Pipelined implementation complete and verified in simulation against the full test suite, including gshare dynamic branch prediction.

 ## Architecture